 - The primary conservator has relinquished custody for at least six months

-Importantly, parents and relatives should not seek to “modify custody” by simply altering the child’s living arrangement.
-Doing so will likely be a violation of the court’s conservatorship order, and may make it much more difficult to obtain legal custody.
-Lewisville child custody lawyer Helene Parker is experienced in representing parents seeking modification of Texas conservatorship orders, and can help you establish evidence of changed circumstances and present your case for modification to the court.
+Importantly, parents and relatives should not seek to “modify custody” by simply altering the child's living arrangement and doing it without a court order.
+Changing the child's primary place of residence could likely be a violation of the court's conservatorship order, and may make it much more difficult to obtain legal custody.
+Lewisville child custody lawyer, Ms. Parker is experienced in representing parents seeking modification of Texas conservatorship orders, and can help you establish evidence of changed circumstances and present your case for modification to the court.

 Seeking Enforcement of Texas Child Custody (Conservatorship) Orders

-If your former spouse or companion is refusing to honor the terms of your conservatorship order, Helene Parker & Associates, L.L.C. can represent you in court to seek enforcement of your custody and decision-making rights.
-From relatively simple disputes to cases involving interstate or international parental kidnapping, you can rely on our experience to help you protect your child.
-In some cases, depending on the specific facts of your case, our petition for enforcement of custody rights will also include a request for modification.
+If your former spouse or partner is refusing to honor the terms of your conservatorship order, Helene Parker & Associates, L.L.C. can represent you in court to seek enforcement of your custody and decision-making rights.
+From relatively simple disputes to cases involving international parental kidnapping, you can rely on our experience to help you protect your child.
+In many cases, our petition for enforcement of custody rights will also include a request for modification.

 Visitation and Child Support

 Visitation rights and child support rights are addressed separately from conservatorship (child custody).
+In other words, they are not linked.
 If your custody rights are being violated, you must still respect any visitation and child support orders as they currently exist.
-Failure to do so could result in a finding of contempt, making it more difficult for you to obtain modification of custody.
+Failure to do so could result in a finding of contempt by the court, making it more difficult for you to obtain modification of custody.

 Speak with Lewisville Child Custody Lawyer Helene Parker

-Contact Helene Parker & Associates, L.L.C. today to schedule a free consultation with Lewisville child custody attorney Helene Parker about seeking modification or enforcement of your conservatorship (child custody) order.
-We serve clients in Denton, Lewisville, Farmers Branch, Carrollton, Flower Mound, The Colony, Frisco, and surrounding areas.
+Contact Helene Parker & Associates, L.L.C. today to schedule a free 30 minute consultation with Lewisville child custody attorney Helene Parker about seeking modification or enforcement of your conservatorship (child custody) order.
+We serve clients in Denton, Carrollton, Lewisville, The Colony, Flower Mound, and surrounding areas.